Bachelor of Psychology

 - Differential Psychology

 - Business Psychology II

 - Bachelor‘s Thesis

 The Study Program in Brief

 Tuition fees amount to CHF 13,300 for the entire Bachelor’s program, including enrollment fees.
 In addition, there are costs for the teaching materials, which vary depending on the subject, and travel to the oral and written final examination in your area.

 Students who have successfully completed their schooling are generally eligible for admission to our distance learning university.
 Depending on the course of study, additional prerequisites can be defined; this is evident in the detailed study information and during registration.
-In case of a missing degree, an equivalency procedure can be applied for.
+An equivalency procedure can be applied in case of a missing degree.
 There will be a written exam after each module (semester).
-In order to enter the next higher module, the preceding examination must be successfully passed (propaedeutic).
+In order to enter the next higher module, the initial examination must be successfully passed (propaedeutic).